ignaciolarranaga/contracts-example/README.md

 ### Entities
 * Profile:
   * A profile can be either a `client` or a `contractor`.
-  * clients create contracts with contractors. contractor does jobs for clients and get paid.
+  * The clients create contracts with contractors.
+Contractors do jobs for clients and get paid by them.
   * Each profile has a balance property.

 * Contract:
   * A contract between and client and a contractor.
-  * Contracts have 3 statuses: `new`, `in_progress`, `terminated`.
+  * Contracts have 3 statuses: `NEW`, `IN_PROGRESS`, `TERMINATED`.
-  * contracts are considered active only when in status `in_progress`
+  * contracts are considered active only when in status `IN_PROGRESS`
   * Contracts group jobs within them.

 * Job
-  * contractor get paid for jobs by clients under a certain contract.
+  * A contractor gets paid for jobs by clients under a certain contract.

 ### Business Rules
 * **getContract(id: ID!)**: Returns the contract only if it belongs to the profile calling (either client or contractor).
 See the integration tests at [getContract.test.ts](packages/graphql-resolvers/src/resolvers/getContract.test.ts).